This is a strange concept to most of us, but it is a very fundamental teaching of the Bible and has a huge impact on how we live as Christians.

 This teaching is a bit hard to understand.
 But ask God to show you.

 This is how God is able to declare you righteous.
 Because you died already.
 You paid the price already.
-When you were in Jesus on the cross.
+When you were in Yeshua on the cross.
 You ARE righteous.

-And this is why Paul says you should consider yourself dead to sin, but alive to God.
+And this is why Paulus says that you should consider yourself dead to sin, but alive to God.

 You died to sin, 2000 years ago.
 It has no power over you now.